 “My heart dropped to the floor because that time of my life was pure chaos and madness so I rarely was getting good news.
 Why was it chaos and madness, you ask?
 Well, I had signed on to do the show a few weeks after Michael had left for sexual addiction rehab.
 To audiences, in America, we had separated and he had gone away, but that was the extent of which I had shared.
 You might be thinking, why would you sign up for Dancing With the Stars when your world was falling apart?
 Yeah, I often questioned that too, but I needed a healthy escape, and Dancing was it,” wrote Kramer.

-Kramer and her professional partner Gleb Savchenko ended up finishing in fourth place and shortly afterward, Kramer, Caussin, and their daughter went to Michigan for Thanksgiving.
+Shortly after she finished Dancing With the Stars, Kramer, Caussin, and their daughter went to Michigan for Thanksgiving.
 Kramer wrote that the “atmosphere between [them] was quiet and cold” and “frankly, it was awkward for everybody.”

 “I knew I had to make a decision about our marriage.
 My stalling over the previous three months while I was on the show had come to an end, and it was back to Nashville to figure out who was staying in the house and who was leaving,” wrote Kramer.